Part 1 of 2: How to Use Twitter As Your Greatest Community Builder

 Check this out!
-These writers (Lauren Salkin and sherry smith gray), the moderator (Atomic Reach) and this business owner (Terry Lo) all joined together to chat about one specific topic.
+These writers (Lauren Salkin and sherry smith gray), the moderator (Atomic Reach), and this business owner (Terry Lo) all joined together to chat about one specific topic.
 The remarks are all thoughtful and respectful.
 Perhaps they’ll end up following one another and even joining each other’s communities when the chat is over.

 5. Retweet with Intention

 It’s great to give the ol’ “RT”, but what if you took the care to add at least a little comment to each one?
-Perhaps this 5 seconds of effort will allow you to stand out above the crowd of other RTs and link you and the Twitter user you are supporting.
+Perhaps these 5 seconds of effort will allow you to stand out above the crowd of other RTs and link you and the Twitter user you are supporting.
 Now, think about if you did this consistently to the same Tweeters.
-They’d get to know your name, and they’d associate your name with feelings of being supported, appreciated and noticed.
+They’d get to know your name, and they’d associate your name with feelings of being supported, appreciated, and noticed.

 Adding in a nugget of extra information to let them know you thought about their tweet and/or read their blog post will mean so much more to them than if you simply passed it along.
 The bond you’re creating here is, in turn, enhancing your community.

 Here's a stellar retweet by Wicked Good Cupcakes.
 They went above and beyond by not only retweeting a really complimentary comment by a customer, but they also added a fun comment to let Angel know he was heard and is appreciated.
 Think Angel will continue to be a WGC community member?
 I do!